SumoLogic/the-coffee-bar/opentelemetry-intro-course/src/otelcol/metrics.md

     metric_type="counter"
     }

-## Auto Instrumentation for Python App:
+## Manual Instrumentation for Python App:
 The Coffee Bar App can be Auto instrumented using Open Telementary.

     batcher_mode = "stateful"